 Nimotop Side Effects Center

-Nimotop (nimodipine) Capsules are calcium channel blockers and are available in generic form.
-The drug indicated for the improvement of neurological outcome by reducing the incidence and severity of ischemic deficits in patients with subarachnoid hemorrhage from ruptured intracranial berry aneurysms regardless of their post-ictus neurological condition (i.e., Hunt and Hess Grades I-V).
-Side effects may include but are not limited to: unusually fast or slow heartbeats, fainting, and hypotension.
+Nimotop (nimodipine) Capsules are calcium channel blockers indicated for the improvement of neurological outcome by reducing the incidence and severity of ischemic deficits in patients with subarachnoid hemorrhage from ruptured intracranial berry aneurysms regardless of their post-ictus neurological condition (i.e., Hunt and Hess Grades I-V).
+Nimotop is available in generic form.
+Side effects of Nimotop include dizziness, flushing (redness, warmth, tingly feeling), headache, nausea, constipation, sweating, unusually fast or slow heartbeats, fainting, and low blood pressure (hypotension).

 The oral dose is 60 mg (two 30 mg capsules) every 4 hours for 21 consecutive days, preferably not less than one hour before or two hours after meals.
 Oral Nimotop therapy should commence within 96 hours of the subarachnoid hemorrhage.
 Deaths and serious, life threatening adverse events, including cardiac arrest, cardiovascular collapse, hypotension, and bradycardia, have occurred when the contents of Nimotop Capsules have been injected parenterally.
 There are no adequate and well controlled studies in pregnant women to directly assess the effect on human fetuses.
 Nimodipine should be used during pregnancy or during breastfeeding only if the potential benefit justifies the potential risk to the fetus or infant.

 Our Nimotop (nimodipine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.